Nateckert/Esperanto/README.md

 ## `create_dictionary.ipynb`

+- create a `data` folder and an `output` folder
+- add to the `data` folder the .xlsx files for each language with the appropriate format (see Data format section)
-- it scans in the data folder at the root of the script the excel file for each language
+- the script scans the `data` for each language
-- it outputs an output.xlsx in the output folder with the concatenation of the translation
+- it outputs an `output.xlsx` in the `output` folder with the concatenation of the translation

 ### Data format